Pay-per-click (PPC) is one of the most powerful digital marketing channels available today.

 For example, on Facebook alone you have the option to target by location, demographics, interests, behavior on the web, as well as more advanced targeting features like remarketing (those who have visited your website in the past) and lookalike audiences (an audience similar to one you’ve already created).

-How to avoid it: Target carefully, and make sure your goals match your targeting.
+How to avoid it: Target carefully, and make sure your goals match that targeting.

-This isn’t always a mistake, but we see it misused more often than not.
+This isn’t always a major pitfall, but we see it misused more often than not.

 Broad match allows your keyword to match a very wide range of possible keywords.

-You’ll notice as you set up your ads that this is the default option, and while it could lead you to more relevant keywords, it will inevitably produce unrelated keywords that you don’t need to be bidding on.
+You’ll notice as you set up your ads that this is the default option, and while it could lead you to more relevant keywords, it will inevitably produce unrelated keywords that you don’t need to be bidding on in your PPC campaign.

 For example, if you target a broad term like “dress,” you could end up with broad matches like “wedding dress.”
 If you’re not in the wedding business, you likely don’t need to spend on that keyword.